Takazumi Katayama

-Takazumi Katayama (片山敬済, born April 16, 1951) is a Japanese former Grand Prix motorcycle road racing world champion.
+Takazumi Katayama (片山敬済, born April 16, 1951) is a Korean former Grand Prix motorcycle road racing world champion who raced as a Japanese.

 Motorcycle racing career

-Born in Kobe, Japan, he was the first Japanese rider to win a motorcycle road racing world championship when he claimed the 1977 350cc world championship aboard a Yamaha.
+Katayama was the first Asian rider to win a motorcycle road racing world championship when he claimed the 1977 350cc world championship aboard a Yamaha.
 In 1979 he accepted an offer from Honda to develop their exotic oval-cylinder, four-stroke NR500 race bike.
 After retiring from competition, Katayama became a motorcycle Grand Prix racing team owner.